These are the most common scams in the cryptocurrency business

-In recent years, interest in digital currencies, popularly known as cryptocurrencies, digital assets that use cryptographic methods to secure transactions in the digital market, has grown.
+Cryptocurrencies are digital assets that use cryptographic methods to secure transactions in the digital market.

 Cryptocurrencies form a decentralized system in which, through the block chain -also called ‘blockchain’ technology-, each of the agents that participate in these transactions guarantee their security.
 With this, the figure of the intermediary is eliminated, contrary to what happens in the traditional market.